openmessaging/openmessaging.github.io/docs/benchmarks/kafka.md

 $ ssh -i ~/.ssh/kafka_aws ec2-user@$(terraform output client_ssh_host)
 ```

+<a id="single-client-mode"></a>
 ## Running the benchmarks from the client host

+> The instructions immediately below are for running the benchmarks from a single host, but you  can also run the benchmarks in [distributed mode](#distributed-mode) (from multiple clients simultaneously).

-Once you've successfully SSHed into the client host, you can run the benchmarks like this:
+Once you've successfully SSHed into the client host, you can run the benchmarks from a single client host like this:

 ```bash
 $ cd /opt/benchmark